hvasbath/beat/docs/examples/FullMT_regional.rst

-Other options are to "import" to use the covariance matrixes that have been imported with the data Also the option "non-toeplitz" to estimate non-stationary, correlated noise on the residuals following [Dettmer2007]_ in this case the values from the priors and hypers "testvalues" are used as reference to calculate the residuals
+Other options are to "import" to use the covariance matrixes that have been imported with the data Also the option "non-toeplitz" to estimate non-stationary, correlated noise on the residuals following [Dettmer2007]_ in this case the values from the priors and hypers "testvalues" are used as reference to calculate the residuals.

 References